 I was online reading through the evaluations I received from my private Contemporary Voice students last week and stopped to smile when I read, “love the crazy vocal warm ups!”
 Yes, it is true that you can often find my students huddled together in the cafeteria discussing the “chair of death,” “barking,” laying on the floor, using books to simulate pushups against the wall—in addition to all of the usual scales and arpeggios.
-Why would I put my students through these strange exercise and, most of all, why do they strangely work?
+Why would I put my singers through these strange exercise and, most of all, why do they strangely work?

 Let us, as Maria Ranier says, go back to the very beginning.
 When a student enters my studio for the first time and we are finished with all of the paper work, I begin by asking, “What and/or where is your instrument?”
 You can imagine that the astute student knows that this is a trick question and doesn’t just go for the larynx.
 My goal is for them to begin to step back and analyze what they use to sing.
 My final answer to this discussion is “Your body is your instrument.”

 Thank about it from the toes up and remember that I teach Contemporary Voice which has elements of the traditional Bel Canto singing (what I call “In the Box” singing), but goes out of the box for style and technique.
 You need to have your feet planted to support you, even if you are moving around as you sing.
 There needs to be balance.
 Your support travels up your legs and to your back.
 Your posture doesn’t need to be rigid, but whether you are on your knees or standing on a chair—your diaphragm muscles need to be working to support your tones.
 Now we have entered the familiar area of breathing, producing the vocal tones, resonance, and articulation.